sorelmitra/learn/verifit/Readme.md

 See example in `test/jsonplaceholder/test_jsonplaceholder_post_1.py`.
 The example sends to https://jsonplaceholder.typicode.com/posts, which offers various dummy APIs.
 Note: the example intentionally fails to show you how it looks when it does so.

+## SOAP Support

+Do the same as for REST.

 ## WebSockets Support

 Install `vitwss`: add `src/verifit/` to your PATH and restart your terminal. ("vit" comes from "Verify It".)